 Research

 Plants are adapted to their environment in many ways, affected by their evolutionary history and natural selection, as well as molecular and genetic drivers.
-Our group studies evolutionary ecology of plants and the interface of genetics and ecology.
+Our group studies evolutionary ecology of plants at the interface of genetics and ecology.
 We are studying the evolution of flowers and how interactions with pollinators are shaping floral traits, as well as the genetic basis that underlie this process.
 We use a plethora of methods, including genetics, bioinformatics, field and greenhouse experiments and observations in wild populations.

 Evolution of flower colour polymorphism